ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 The key aspect here is that the prior $$ p_{\gamma}(\mathbf{z}_l \mid \mathbf{X}_{i}, \mathcal{C}_{i}^{m}) $$ is conditional on the input and the context.
 This implies that the model isn't learning a single static prior for all data but rather a dynamic prior that adapts based on the specific input $$ \mathbf{X}_i $$ and context $$ \mathcal{C}_{i}^{m} $$.

 This conditionality allows the model to learn different representations for different subsets of data, guided by the vehicle's past trajectory and additional scene information relevant to the vehicle.
 By doing so, the model can capture the nuances and variations in trajectory distributions that are specific to different traffic situations and lane configurations.

+That means we can have much more richer variations in the prior distribution which hopefully can reduce the gap that can happen between it and the posterior distribution (since it is conditioned on the trajectory distributions that are known to be multi-modal).

 By structuring the model in this way, the HLS method can generate trajectory predictions that are a combination of distinct, plausible paths that a vehicle might realistically take, each with its own probability.